+5. Email signature marketing

 Remember we want team marketing to be easy for everyone.
 We want people to help out, but we don’t necessarily want them to go out of their way.
 We didn’t want to make this whole team marketing thing a chore, and we certainly didn’t want it to become just another task on their to-do list.
 So, we were looking for easy ways, that the whole team can be involved, without having to put forth much effort.
 That actually produces results.
 So we brainstormed ideas for easy marketing.
-Emails… that’s what we came up with.
+Emails is what we came up with.

 Okay, not necessarily marketing schemed emails, but rather a small portion of the email.
 The email signature, though at the very end, and quite small, is seen by every single person who opens an email.
 Bingo, this could be an epic and easy way to get the whole team involved in marketing.